 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-You may not be familiar with using rabbit in cooking, but it is actually the new "super meat"—rabbits have a low impact on the environment and are very inexpensive to raise since they are herbivores and don't require anything extra to fatten them up.
+You may not be familiar with using rabbit in cooking, but it is actually the new "super meat".
+Rabbits have a low impact on the environment and are very inexpensive to raise since they are herbivores and don't require anything extra to fatten them up.
 And, as we all know, they reproduce like, well, rabbits, so they can be raised and processed quickly.
-And most importantly, a rabbit is tender, juicy and delicious.
+And, most importantly, when cooked slowly—as this recipe does—a rabbit is tender, juicy, and delicious.
 As the saying goes, "it tastes like chicken."